mrbooshehri/my_devops-journey/docker/README.md

 1. Google container registry
 1. AWS container registry

-Image registries contain multiple image repository.
-In turn, image registries can contain multiple images(also different versions of an image).
+Image registries can contain multiple image repositories.
+In turn, image repositories can contain multiple images(also different versions of an image).

 **Note:** Container is a process on your host machine.